dustinspecker/dustinspecker.com/content/posts/iptables-how-kubernetes-services-direct-traffic-to-pods.md

 ```

 At this point, we can then create a rule in the `DUSTIN-SERVICES` chain to handle a virtual IP.
 Our virtual IP will be `10.100.100.100`.
-Let's create a rule that direct traffic for
+Let's create a rule that directs traffic for
 `10.100.100.100:8080` to `10.0.0.11:8080`.
 Recall, that `10.0.0.11:8080` is the python HTTP
 server running in the `netns_dustin` namespace.